Time Until Oil Depletion

 Supply or proven reserves amounts to: 1 208 200 million barrels at the end of 2006, and

 Global consumption of oil in 2006 was: 83.719 millions of barrels of oil a day

 However, math is never simple.
 Here, we must consider that the rate of consumption and the rate of discovery of new reserves constantly changes.
 As long as we find reserves at a faster rate than we consume the energy, our future energy supplies will not be in doubt.
-The following chart gives an indication of the year over year change in these values.
+The following chart gives an indication of the year over year change in these values for oil.

-Our saving grace so far is that we continually find new reserves.
-Yet, these aren’t infinite.
-For example, the North Sea oil reserves, recently developed, are already nearing depletion.
-Further, any new finds are always in a location that is more difficult to access.
+Our saving grace to date is that we have been finding new reserves or developing new technologies for exploiting old reserves; technologies like fracking.
+However, any new finds are always in a location that is more difficult to access.
 Hence, we will need more energy just to extract the energy.
-Thus, future reserves won’t have the same benefit to society as current proven reserves.
+This factor, also known as the Energy Returned On Energy Invested or EROEI, is thus getting closer to one.
+Simply put, future reserves, while perhaps large, will not have the same EROEI as previous and current reserves.
 All this should be enough of a cause to consider making viable, worthwhile plans for the future.